loopbackio/loopback-next/_SPIKE_.md

    inspiration.

    Detect index/FK metadata not supported by SQL and report warnings to console.

+   Create follow-up tasks to leverage the new helper in our SQL connectors and thus let the connectors understand the new FK/INDEX definition syntax.
+(One GH issue per connector please.)

 5. Modify the description of the story to implement index/FK in `memory` connector, require the connector to warn about index/PK fields not supported.